-But the surgery that would have been enough at the early stage when she came was now nowhere near enough.
+Except the surgery that would have been enough at the early stage when she came was now nowhere near enough.
 She would now require the more aggressive options of chemo or radiotherapy, and even then her chances were slim.
 Having put off coming as long as possible, she had come too late.

 She didn’t make it, in case you were wondering.
-(But read to the end to learn more about her.)

 And I remember, even then, the consultant surgeon launching into a rant about unscrupulous “men of God” whose promises of healing sent people to their doom.